sc-workshop/SupercellSWF-Animate/README.md

 Next, after preparing all modules, you need to open console in root of repository.
 - Debug
-    If you want to use a debug build you need to use several commands:
+    If you want to use a debug build you need to use this command:
     `
     npm run build:dev
     `
-    `
-    npm run deploy
-    `
     After that, extension should load into Adobe Animate.
 - Release
     To build a zxp package, you need to fill in certificate details in `scripts/cert.ts` and then run following command:
     `
     npm run package
     `
-    After command completes, you should have an zxp package at root of repository that you can install.
+    After the command completes, installer files will be available in `dist/package` folder.
+    You can run it or zip and share.

 <br/>